magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 [`Login Form`](http://localhost:3000/index.html) and you'll be launched back to the sky again.

-> NOTE 10: if you did not reactivated your browser JS Engine, do it
+> NOTE 10: if you did not [reactivated your browser JS Engine][25], do it
-> before reload the Login Form page
+> before reloading the Login Form page

 Repeat all the interactive tests you did.
 I know, it's boring, but at least you will be proud of the CLJ/CLJS community you're now part of.